What Are Considered “White Goods” In The UK?

 Back then nobody had ever heard of a fitted kitchen with colour coordinated appliances.
 All large kitchen appliances were white, take it or leave it.

-Jump forward to today and the original term has stuck, so even your red fridge is classified as white goods.
+Jump forward to today, and the original term has stuck, so even your red fridge is on the white goods list.

 What Are Other Names For White Goods In The UK?